Shao-Group/irtool/README.md

 # Introduction
-irtool an intron-retention tool to identify transcripts with intron-retentions.
+irtool a tool to identify and filtering out transcripts with intron-retentions.

 # Installation
 Install from source code: download the source code of irtool from